Effect of cow manure’s particle size on the distribution of Coliform bacterial contamination in a soil column under grass cultivation

 Results and Discussion

-In this research the distribution of the soil bacteria is studied at the end of the test period.
-The result show that in treatments without grass cultivation, it can be seen that the maximum S/C0 for all cow’s manure sizes in the surface layer was 10 cm.
+In this research, the distribution of the soil bacteria is studied at the end of the test period.
+The results show that in treatments without grass cultivation, it can be seen that the maximum S/C0 for all cow’s manure sizes in the surface layer was 10 cm.
 With increasing depth, the relative concentration of the bacteria in all treatments has decreased.
-In the conditions of grass cultivation on the soil surface, the relative concentration of bacteria for the manure particle size of 0.25 mm at lower depths was more than the treatment with larger particle size.
+In the conditions of grass cultivation on the soil surface, the relative concentration of bacteria for the manure particle size of 0.25 mm at lower depths was more than the treatment with a larger particle size.
 The smaller size of the manure particles of 0.25 mm due to their transfer to the lower layers has led to the observation of a higher amount of bacteria compared to other sizes at lower depths.
-In the other words, due to their small size, cow manure particles with a diameter of 0.25 were more easily transported to the lower layers of the soil column by flowing through the pores created by the plant roots.
+In other words, due to their small size, cow manure particles with a diameter of 0.25 were more easily transported to the lower layers of the soil column by flowing through the pores created by the plant roots.
 The reason for the decrease of the bacteria absorption in the soil surface layer compared to the treatments without cultivation can be attributed to the soil structure.
-The root growth causes creation of macropore and large pores on the soil surface and increase the transfer of bacteria to the lower layers.
+The root growth causes the creation of macropores and large pores on the soil surface and increases the transfer of bacteria to the lower layers.

 Conclusion